Manishearth/manishearth.github.io/source/drafts/gc.md

 In most garbage collected languages, there's a runtime that controls all execution and is able to pause execution to run the GC whenever it likes.

 Rust has a minimal runtime and can't do anything like this, especially not in a pluggable way your library can hook in to.
-For thread local GCs you basically have to write it such that GC operations (e.g. mutating a GC field, basically calling some subset of the APIs exposed by your GC library) are the only things that may trigger the garbage collector.
+For thread local GCs you basically have to write it such that GC operations (things like mutating a GC field; basically some subset of the APIs exposed by your GC library) are the only things that may trigger the garbage collector.

 Concurrent GCs can trigger the GC on a separate thread but will typically need to block other threads whenever these threads attempt to perform a GC operation.